Painting with watercolour

 Observe the creative process of Janet Currier as she starts with small watercolour experiments at her desk and scales up her work, using the walls and floor of her studio.
 Through this, she demonstrates that Winsor & Newton watercolours are not limited to smaller artworks but can also be effective in producing large-scale washes and backgrounds.

 Camille Chastang is a French artist who challenges artistic hierarchy through her love for drawing and painting using watercolours, inks and Promarker.
 Her belief in the importance of sketchbooks and her passion for creating contrasts in her work has led her from working in small-scale outside cafes to scaling things up to producing murals.
 She still uses the Winsor & Newton watercolour set she was gifted as a child.

 Our watercolour ranges

-- Used by the all greats – as Turner and Sargent - and the first choice of today's artists.
+- Used by the all greats – such as Turner and Sargent - and the first choice of today's artists.

 - Highly pigmented colours with excellent dispersion and granulation